LewisJohnson/unity-ui-examples/DOCUMENTATION.md

 * Fields/properties should be indented.
 * Sub classes fields/properties should be double indented.

-See [HERE](https://github.com/LewisJohnson/unity-ui-examples/blob/master/Assets/ScreenSpace/PercentageBased/README.md) for a good example.
+See [HERE](/Assets/ScreenSpace/PercentageBased/README.md) for a good example of documentation.